-Context (what task have you been given?)
-Action (what have you done?)
-Result (what happened/ what was acheived?)
-"I had to collect the views of my course mates about XX and present this to my course leader" "I organised a focus group and found out that students were unhappy about XX.
+Action (what have you done?) (what happened/what was acheived?)
+"I organised a focus group and found out that students were unhappy about XX.
 I discussed XX with my course leader.
-After this, I let my course mates know the progress of XX.
-"XX was resolved and I informed my course mates.
-Due to this, my cohort's university experience has improved."
+After this, I let my course mates know the progress of XX "XX was resolved and I informed my course mates.
+Due to this, my cohort's university experience has improved." (what have you done?)
+"I organised a focus group and found out that students were unhappy about XX.
+I discussed XX with my course leader.
+After this, I let my course